Alloy demonstration templates

 The method takes a root page and a Razor

-helper as argument.
-It fetches the children of the root page and filter them based on whether they should be visible to the current visitor and whether they should be displayed in navigation or not.
+helper as an argument.
+It fetches the children of the root page and filters them based on whether the current visitor can see them and display them in navigation.
 Finally, it invokes the Razor

 helper once for each page.